 “I loved learning things I never knew before, working with other folks, accomplishing things together that we could not do alone, [and] seeing something big come together before our eyes.
 Ziggy and April were wonderful organizers and hosts.
-Lots of thought and preparation!” – Margaret W., Timber Framing Workshop 2013 participant
+Lots of thought and preparation!” – Margaret W., Timber Frame Workshop 2013 participant

-“I am so grateful to those of you in the community who genuinely are on fire to effect positive change for our nation, in its immediacy; and the planet, in the realm beyond the daily carrying of water and chopping wood.” – Shand K., Timber Framing Workshop 2012 participant
+“I am so grateful to those of you in the community who genuinely are on fire to effect positive change for our nation, in its immediacy; and the planet, in the realm beyond the daily carrying of water and chopping wood.” – Shand K., Timber Frame Workshop 2012 participant

 Here’s a smattering of pictures from some of our previous natural building workshops.
 Enjoy!

 |Send Me Workshop Updates!|